 Also, the stock market investors are the ones who can take direct benefits of the booming economy as the investments also grow proportional to the economic growth.

-This also affects the consumer demand on the leading sales.
+This also affects the consumer demand for the leading sales.
 This results in the value for the investment in the company you invested in and leads to an increase in share price.

 Regulated and Transparent Framework